Rbn3D/festivalCine/README.md

 Hi, I'm Rubén, a 22 years old software developer / graphic designer from Seville (Spain).
 I build desktop and web Java/.net applications using the latest frameworks such as Hibernate or Spring.
 I'm also able to do 3D interactive virtual walkthroughs (Architectural visualization) and i can develop video games.
-At the moment I'm doing a Web Application Development degree at Hermanos Machado College of Seville.

 You can see my complete profile/portfolio here: [http://www.rubenvallejogamboa.com/](http://www.rubenvallejogamboa.com/ "www.rubenvallejogamboa.com")